-A vital mission of the Division of Digestive and Liver Diseases is to promote excellence in research related to gastrointestinal, liver, and pancreatic diseases.
-The division currently includes some 14 NIH funded investigators and a budget of more than $15 million in annual research support.
-The division also possesses an NIH funded T-32 training grant.
+A vital mission of the Division of Digestive & Liver Diseases is to promote excellence in research related to gastrointestinal, liver, and pancreatic diseases.
+The Division currently includes some 14 NIH-funded investigators and a budget of more than $15 million in annual research support.
+The Division also possesses an NIH funded T-32 training grant.

 While research interests are broad ranging, research in the Division is focused thematically in several specific areas.

 - Basic research topics include inflammation and injury, obesity, metabolism, and cancer biology.